 Cost of implant procedure

 Affordable dental implant procedure.
-Customised CAD CAM designed screw access abutments and Zirconia or CAD CAM PFM crowns.
+Customized CAD-CAM designed screw access abutments and Zirconia or CAD-CAM PFM crowns.

 Expensive because of CT scan and surgical guide preparation and multiple visits.

 Ceramic or Zirconia.
 The lab prepares in 2 days with CAD-CAM technology.
 Precise dental crown and bridges fabricated.

 Mostly Acrylic sometimes Ceramic or zirconia.
 No CAD CAM abutments possible.
 Hence esthetics compromised

 Acrylic/plastic- After 3 months replaced with Ceramic or Zirconia